cardanoz/constitution/constitution-2.2.txt

 ##### **GUARDRAILS**

-TREASURY-01a (x) A Net Change Limit for the Cardano Treasury\'s balance per period of time must be agreed by the DReps via an on-chain governance action with a threshold of greater than 50% of the active voting stake
+TREASURY-01a (x) A Net Change Limit for the Cardano Treasury's balance per period of time must be agreed by the DReps via an on-chain governance action with a threshold of greater than 50% of the active voting stake

-TREASURY-02a (x) Withdrawals from the Cardano Blockchain treasury must not exceed the Net Change Limit for the Cardano Treasury\'s balance per period of time
+TREASURY-02a (x) Withdrawals from the Cardano Blockchain treasury must not exceed the Net Change Limit for the Cardano Treasury's balance per period of time

 TREASURY-03a (x) Withdrawals from the Cardano Blockchain treasury must be denominated in ada

-### **4. Guardrails and Guidelines on \Hard Fork Initiation\ Actions**
+### **4. Guardrails and Guidelines on "Hard Fork Initiation" actions**

-The \Hard Fork Initiation\ action requires both a new major and a new minor protocol version to be specified.
+The "Hard Fork Initiation" action requires both a new major and a new minor protocol version to be specified.

 -   As positive integers